balanced-dev/yuzu-docs/docs/_quickstart.md

 [Logistics](https://github.com/balanced-dev/yuzu-example-logistics) - A multiple page site example with bespoke mapping for Yuzu using a theme called Logistics.

 [One School](https://github.com/balanced-dev/yuzu-example-oneschool) - A multiple page site example with bespoke mapping for Yuzu using a theme called One School.
-Includes multiple grid types, four forms, bespoke mapping, stimulus js integration for ajax rendered partials and vue integration for more complect progressive js.with
+Includes multiple grid types, four forms, bespoke mapping, stimulus js integration for ajax rendered partials and vue integration for more complex progressive js.